taxjar/taxjar-api-docs/source/reference.md

 #### Response

-Returns a JSON object with sales tax for a given order.
-If available, returns a breakdown of rates by jurisdiction.
+Returns a `tax` JSON object with sales tax for a given order.
+If available, returns a breakdown of rates by jurisdiction at the order, shipping, and line item level.

 #### Attributes